-1. This instruction is supported by section 13-21-115, in particular, section 13-21-115(3)(b), which provides:
+1. This instruction is supported by section 13-21-115, in particular, section 13-21-115(4)(b), which provides:

-A licensee may recover only for damages caused:
+A licensee may only recover damages caused:

-- (I) By the landowner's unreasonable failure to exercise reasonable care with respect to dangers created by the landowner of which the landowner actually knew; or - (II) By the landowner's unreasonable failure to warn of dangers not created by the landowner which are not ordinarily present on property of the type involved and of which the landowner actually knew.
+(I) By the landowner's unreasonable failure to exercise reasonable care with respect to dangers created by the landowner that the landowner actually knew about; or

+(II) By the landowner's unreasonable failure to warn of dangers not created by the landowner that are not ordinarily present on property of the type involved and that the landowner actually knew about.

-In any action to which this section applies, the judge shall determine whether the plaintiff is a trespasser, a licensee, or an invitee, in accordance with the definitions set forth in subsection (5) of this section.
-If two or more landowners are parties defendant to the action, the judge shall determine the application of this section to each such landowner.
-The issues of liability and damages in any such action shall be determined by the jury or, if there is no jury, by the judge.
+In any action to which this section applies, the court shall determine whether the plaintiff is a trespasser, a licensee, or an invitee, in accordance with the definitions set forth in subsection (7) of this section.
+If two or more landowners are party defendants to the action, the court shall determine the application of this section to each landowner.
+The issues of liability and damages in any such action must be determined by the jury or, if there is no jury, by the court.